Photoshop Halftone Dot Pattern tutorial

 The color halftone pattern.

 And there we have it!
-That’s an easy way to create a halftone dot pattern effect in Photoshop.
+That is an easy way to create a fully editable halftone dot pattern in Photoshop.

 Related tutorials: